emptymalei/StatisticalPhysics/equilibrium/most-probable-distribution.rst

-.. admonition:: Distribution of Total Energy
-   :class: toggle

-   The microstate counts of the distributions indicates that some of the energies appears more frequently among all the possible energies.

-   I calculated the energies of all the possible configurations of Ising model on a 2D grid and plotted the histogram of the energies.

-   .. .. figure:: images/hist_microstate_energies.png
-   ..    :align: center

-   ..
-Histogram of microstate energies for different grid size of the Ising model. `Source code <https://github.com/emptymalei/ising-model>`_.

 In reality, these calculations becomes really hard when the number of particles gets large.
 For benchmark purpose, I did the calculations in serial on a MacBook Pro (15-inch, 2018) with 2.2 GHz Intel Core i7 and 16 GB 2400 MHz DDR4.
 It takes about 20min to work out the 5 by 5 grid.
 The calculation time is scaling up as :math:`2^N` where :math:`N` is the total number of particles, if we do not implement any parallel computations.